weaviate/weaviate-io/developers/weaviate/search/generative.md

 You can specify which properties will be included in the `grouped task` prompt.
 Use this to limit the information provided in the prompt, and to reduce the prompt length.

-In the below example, the prompt will only include the `question` and `answer` properties.
-Note that the `answer` property is not explicitly retrieved in the query, but is used by the prompt.
+In this example, the prompt only includes the `question` and `answer` properties.
+Note that the `answer` property is not explicitly retrieved in the query, but it is used by the prompt.

 <!-- TODO - add client code when made available -->